You are here

 Mona Sinha MBA ’93

 Mona Sinha is a founding member of the Asian Women’s Leadership project, focused on empowering women as future leaders of Asia.
 She is a Trustee of Smith College, her alma mater.
-Ms. Sinha serves on the Advisory Boards of the Social Enterprise Program at Columbia Business School and the Global Mental Health Program at the Columbia School of Public Health.
+Ms. Sinha serves on the Advisory Boards of the Tamer Center for Social Enterprise at Columbia Business School and the Global Mental Health Program at the Columbia School of Public Health.
 She also serves as a Trustee of All Souls School in New York.
 She is on the Advisory Council of the American Museum of Natural History where she is a patron of the Science and Nature Program serving underprivileged girls.
 She is a trustee of Apne Aap International, an anti-trafficking organization based in India.
 She also serves on the board of Women Moving Millions, an organization dedicated to mobilizing unprecedented resources for the empowerment of women and girls.

 Ms. Sinha began her professional career as an investment banker at Morgan Stanley, followed by a marketing career at P&G and Unilever, during which she helped restructure the Asia Pacific operations of Elizabeth Arden.
 In 2010, she conducted a study for Goldman Sachs, Asia on Leadership.